johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 The name refers to the *cross* use of the conditonal mean of one group in the construction of the treatment estimate for the other group.

-TODO: The conditonal mean correction and propensity weighting make the X-Learner look like a variation on double robust estimation with added treatment effect projection to me.
+[TODO] The conditonal mean correction and propensity weighting make the X-Learner look like a variation on double robust estimation with added treatment effect projection to me.

 *Künzel, S. R., Sekhon, J. S., Bickel, P. J., & Yu, B. (2019).
 [Metalearners for estimating heterogeneous treatment effects using machine learning](https://www.pnas.org/content/116/10/4156).
 Proceedings of the National Academy of Sciences, 116(10), 4156–4165.*